-Rachel and Tom were my guests on yesterday’s DestinySurvival Radio show.
-We recorded the show ahead of time because they’re very busy people, as you might imagine.
+Rachel and Tom were my guests on DestinySurvival Radio.
 On the morning we recorded our interview they were harvesting honey.
+They’re very busy people, as you might imagine.

-Their urban farming venture started about eight years ago with a vegetable garden.
+Their urban farming venture started about eight years ago (as this is being written) with a vegetable garden.
 Then they added chickens.
 As time went on, things snowballed.